 The Atlanta Botanical Garden: How to Make the Most of Your Visit

-With thirty acres of outdoor gardens to explore, the beautiful oasis of the Atlanta Botanical Garden is one of my family’s favorite destinations in the heart of midtown Atlanta.
+he beautiful oasis of the Atlanta Botanical Garden is one of my family’s favorite destinations in the heart of midtown Atlanta.
 Towering trees cover the Canopy Walk, children giggle through the Children’s Garden, and the orchids never fail to impress in the Fuqua Conservatory.
 With these tips, know what to expect and make your trip even better!

 Kentucky’s Ark Encounter: The Basics